Oakdale & Holly Bush Ramble

 Despite their blandness, the surrounding housing estates feature a large number of cul-de-sacs — all of which are connected with very convenient footpaths (image above).

-Our one and only traffic light seperates Oakdale from the neighbouring village of Croespenmaen — and over 200 featureless lego-houses across the road.
+Our one and only traffic light seperates Oakdale from the neighbouring village of Croespenmaen — and over 50 additional featureless lego-houses across the road.

 I generally turn left and head back around the very outskirts of the village before dropping down the hill to Blackwood.